Favero ASSIOMA Review – Longterm Report

 SPARES

 Some people wear out the spindle/pedal bearing on one side more quickly than the other.
-Some people may damage the pedal with a serious ‘knock’.
+Some people may damage the pedal with a serious ‘knock.’
 Smaller components, such as bearings to replace the effects of the above, are replaceable at a sensible cost (here) in Favero’s online shop.

-WAHOO ELEMNTFIRST RIDES – GENERAL
+FIRST RIDES – GENERAL

 Check: Are your crank lengths set?
 You can do it in the app.

 No big surprises were expected when using the ASSIOMA.
-It is ‘just’ another power meter after all.
+It is ‘just’ another power meter, after all.
 After a generally straightforward pairing, we move on to pedalling!
-And my Garmin nicely started by asking me which power meter I would like to use and then if I would like to calibrate the chosen one.
+And my Garmin nicely started by asking me which power meter I would like to use and if I would like to calibrate the chosen one.
 As expected.

-The initial auto-calibration period of the ASSIOMA passed and the data appeared.
+The initial auto-calibration period of the ASSIOMA passed, and the data appeared.
 Ta Da!

 The first ride was on my TT bike.
-That’s nicely set up with some rather awesome carbon cranks on ceramic bearings.
+That’s nicely set up with some awesome carbon cranks on ceramic bearings.

 Moving onto other bikes, I will get some use on Cannondale Hollowgram, cranks, ULTEGRA, 105s, various ROTORs and a few flavours of Deore on my MTB for trail rides.

-Other than specifying the crank length, if necessary, there shouldn’t be any issues with most of those cranks.
+Other than specifying the crank length, if necessary, there shouldn’t be any issues with most cranks.
 The only one I will watch out for will be the TRI-MAX carbon cranks.
 Favero says that carbon cranks should be OK.

 I would just add that I would NEVER risk the ASSIOMAs with a technical MTB ride.
 I would imagine they do not like being whacked by a stone or tree.

-One great thing I’ve found with the ASSIOMA is that they look quite cool.
-But it’s obvious to potential bike thieves that they might also look cool.
-If I carry the large hex wrench then I can easily take the pedals off at the destination.
-This eliminates the chance of the pedals being stolen entirely AND makes the bike harder to steal and cycle away with.
-I would never have done that with the bePRO as the 5 minutes required to tighten those up would be a little too much for my impatient self.
+One great thing I’ve found with the ASSIOMA is that they look pretty cool.
+But it’s evident to potential bike thieves that they might also look cool.
+If I carry the large hex wrench, I can easily take the pedals off at the destination.
+This eliminates the chance of the pedals being stolen entirely AND makes the bike harder to steal and cycle away.
+I would never have done that with the bePRO, as the 5 minutes required to tighten those up would be a little too much for my impatient self.

 A viable commuting option perhaps?

-I also should point out here that selecting in and out of the pedals can be quite tricky.
+I also should point out here that selecting in and out of the pedals can be pretty tricky.
 They are TIGHT when new.
 I seem to remember the bePRO being similarly tight.
 The pedals can be adjusted to have less tension for cleat retention.

 COMPATIBILITY – FAVERO ASSIOMA REVIEW